Katelyn Gosling: International play

 Katelyn was a member of the Team Canada squad that captured a silver medal at the 2015 Winter Universiade Games in Spain.
-She would serve as Team Canada's captain for the 2017 Winter Universiade in Kazakhstan, as Canada obtained another silver medal.
+She served as Team Canada's captain for the 2017 Winter Universiade in Kazakhstan, as Canada obtained another silver medal.

 In May 2015, Katelyn was invited to Team Canada's Development Team Conditioning camp.

-Competing with Canada's Under-22 national team at the 2016 Nations Cup, Gosling would score her first international goal.
-Said goal took place in a 4-2 win against Russia, which also stood as the game-winning tally.
+Competing with Canada's Under-22 national team at the 2016 Nations Cup, Gosling scored her first international goal, which took place in a 4-2 win against Russia, which also stood as the game-winning tally.
 The win allowed Canada to advance to the gold medal game.

-Gosling would compete for the Canadian Under-22 national team that competed at the 2017 Nations Cup.
-Gosling and her Canadian teammates would emerge with a silver medal at the Nations Cup, losing to Finland by a 1-0 tally.
+Gosling competed for the Canadian Under-22 national team that competed at the 2017 Nations Cup.
+Gosling and her Canadian teammates emerged with a silver medal at the Nations Cup, losing to Finland by a 1-0 tally.

 Gosling was named to the Canadian roster that played at the 2018 4 Nations Cup.

 CWHL

 Selected by the Calgary Inferno in the second round of the 2016 CWHL Draft, Gosling made her debut with the club on October 9, 2016, a contest against the Brampton Thunder.
-Gosling would also earn her first CWHL point in the contest, gaining an assist on a goal scored by Jillian Saulnier.
+Gosling also earned her first CWHL point in the contest, gaining an assist on a goal scored by Jillian Saulnier.

 Gosling's first CWHL goal took place in only her second career game.
 An October 29 tilt with the Boston Blades saw her score in the third period against goaltender Lauren Dahm.
 Earning the assist on her goal was Rhianna Kurio.

-Named as one of the participants in the 3rd CWHL All-Star Game, Gosling would suit up for Team Blue in a 9-5 loss.
-Gosling would appear with the Inferno in the 2019 Clarkson Cup finals, capturing her first championship in the CWHL.
+Named as one of the participants in the 3rd CWHL All-Star Game, Gosling appeared for Team Blue in a 9-5 loss.
+She also appeared with the Inferno in the 2019 Clarkson Cup finals, capturing her first championship in the CWHL.

-Early life
+Personal life

-Raised in London, Ontario, Katelyn immerged as a promising hockey player at just 6 years old.
-In high school she was the captain of the prestigious Mother Teresa Secondary School hockey team.
-One of the top teams in the nation.
+Gosling's cousins, Julia Gosling and Nicole Gosling are both ice hockey players.